208-258-2280 ext. 211

 He attended college at North Idaho College in Coeur d’Alene and Boise State University in Boise.
 He earned a Bachelor’s Degree in Communication, with a minor in Political Science.

-Before joining IdahoReporter.com, Dustin worked as a social media coordinator and reporter for Watchdog.org, a nationally recognized good journalism organization.
-His work there has been featured or recognized by Fox News, Human Events, Reason.com, TownHall.com, Public Sector Inc. HotAir and The Daily Caller, among others.
+Before joining IdahoReporter.com, Dustin worked as a social media coordinator and reporter for Watchdog.org, a national news publication.
+His work there was featured or recognized by Fox News, Human Events, Reason.com, TownHall.com, Public Sector Inc. HotAir and The Daily Caller, among others.

-Dustin lives in Middleton with his beautiful wife, Julia, and two wonderful kids.
+Dustin lives in Boise with his wife and two wonderful kids.